subhadig/gdrive-sync/README.txt

-This is python application syncs local files with google drive.
+This is a python application that syncs local files with google drive. //TODO Elaborate